dbfit/dbfit/docs/reference.md

 Partial key matching is supported, like in RowFixture: columns with a question mark in their name are not used to match rows, just for value comparisons.
 You can use this to get better error reports in case of failed tests.
 It is a good practice to put a question mark after all column names that are not part of the primary key.

-Rows in the actual result set and FitNesse table are matched from top to bottom, looking for equal values in all cells that are not marked with a ques- tion mark.
+Rows in the actual result set and FitNesse table are matched from top to bottom, looking for equal values in all cells that are not marked with a question mark.
 If there are no key columns, then the first row will be taken as a match (which effectively acts as the `Ordered Query`).
 All non-key columns are used for value comparisons, not for deciding whether or not a row exists in the result set.

 `Query` will report any rows that exist in the actual result set and not in the FitNesse table (those will be marked as *surplus*), rows that exist in the FitNesse table but not in the actual result set (marked as *missing*).
 All matched rows are then checked for values in columns, and any differences will be reported in individual cells.
 You can use a special `fail [expected value]` syntax to invert the test, making it fail if a certain value appears in the row: